jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 ## Built-in source code management

-Easy code delivery and seamless tracking of changes from all developers.
+Easily deliver code and seamless track changes from all developers.
 Each project gets a Git repository or a Jazz source code management repository and workspace where project members check in changes, associate code changes with work items, and view a history of recent